ChristosChousanlis/Webscraping/README.md

 # Webscraping

-##Webscraping perfomed on Captainbook.gr
+## Webscraping perfomed on Captainbook.gr

-###A list of books from 2016 to 2020 were scraped
+### A list of books from 2016 to 2020 were scraped

-####Attributes scraped:
+#### Attributes scraped:

-    -Book titles
+    - Book titles
-    -Publisher
+    - Publisher
-    -Prices(old & new after discount)
+    - Prices(old & new after discount)
-    -Links of books
+    - Links of books
-    -Category
+    - Category
-    -ISBN
+    - ISBN
-    -Pages count
+    - Pages count
-    -Binding of books
+    - Binding of books